Lisa Stansfield discography

-English singer and songwriter Lisa Stansfield has released eight solo studio albums and one with her band Blue Zone, four compilation albums, three remix albums, one soundtrack album, one extended play and forty-four singles.
+British singer and songwriter Lisa Stansfield has released eight solo studio albums and one with her band Blue Zone, four compilation albums, three remix albums, one soundtrack album, one extended play and forty-four singles.
 As of 2004, Stansfield has sold over 20 million records worldwide, including 5 million of Affection.

 Her biggest hits include "People Hold On", "This Is the Right Time", "All Around the World", "Live Together", "What Did I Do to You?", "Change", "All Woman", "Time to Make You Mine", "Set Your Loving Free", "Someday (I'm Coming Back)", "In All the Right Places", "The Real Thing" and "Never, Never Gonna Give You Up".
 Stansfield released her latest studio album titled Deeper on 6 April 2018.